 Specify where to display the information returned by scurl\displaypeerdetails.
 It can be used display details about the peers from your CRM such as full name, address or other details.
-(Useful in call-centers and for similar usage) Possible values: 0: show on call page (instead of contact picture) 1: on new page div id: display on the specified DIV element savetocontacts messagepopup showtoasts
+(Useful in call-centers and for similar usage) Possible values: 0: show on call page (instead of contact picture) 1: on new page messagepopup showtoasts